-The circle shape of ring symbolizes eternity and a complete cycle, and rings in most cultures and religions of the world are used to symbolize commitment towards and obligation.
+The circle shape of the ring symbolizes eternity and a complete cycle, and rings in most cultures and religions of the world are used to symbolize commitment towards and obligation.

 Marriage and other types of rings also fulfill the same purpose as these rings are used to remind the wearer of his/her commitment towards their partner.

-Now, we have already covered some basics of the masonic rings and at this point of time, you may have some obvious questions regarding the size, shape, material used for masonic rings which we are answering below.
+Now, we have already covered some basics of the masonic rings and at this point in time, you may have some obvious questions regarding the size, shape, material used for masonic rings which we are answering below.

 How To Wear Your Masonic Ring